eleanord09/eleanord09.github.io/journal/homework.md

 Any calculation (addition, subtraction, multiplication, division) should have the same number of significan't figures as the measurement with the least amount of significant figures.

-## Calculations with Significant Figures and Roundingn Examples:
+## Calculations with Significant Figures and Rounding Examples:
 - Addition: $\sqrt{17}+8 = 12\$
 - Subtraction: 0.034 - 0.08 = -0.05
 - Multiplication: 2.3 * 400 = 920